-I know that this is a fairly dry search engine optimization subject but it is important none the less.
-Setting up and managing your robots.txt file on your website could be the difference between getting ranked and not getting ranked.
+I know this is a fairly dry search engine optimization subject, but it is important nonetheless.
+Setting up and managing your robots.txt file on your website could be the difference between getting ranked and not.
 Below I will explain the function of the robots.txt file and give you some tips on making sure that it is correct, strong and serving its purpose.

 What is a robots.txt file?

 A robots.txt file is a file that is uploaded on your server to let search engines know if there are any webpages on your website that it should not index or crawl and to restrict certain search engine robots that you do not want crawling your website.
 It is a very simple text file that is placed on your web server in the root folder so the search engines can find it, for example:

 Use disallow protocol properly.